nathancarter/how2data/database/tasks/How to create symbolic variables/description.md

 If we want to do symbolic mathematics in a software package, how can we tell the computer that we want to use variables in the mathematical sense, as symbols whose value may be unknown?

+Related tasks:

+ * How to substitute a value for a symbolic variable